PTO Hours: Everything You Need to Know

 - If employees do not utilize all of their allowance, paying out the monetary equivalent for their time off entitlement can be expensive.

-- Any changes in the policy and the amount of days which employees are entitled to can negatively impact the morale within the company.
+- Any changes in the policy and the number of days employees are entitled to can negatively impact the morale within the company.

 - Some states may face issues due to conflicting state laws and policies.